garthmortensen/timeseries-compute/README.md

        █  g▄█▄m▐▌  ▐▌▐▙▄▄▖▗▄▄▞▘▐▙▄▄▖▐▌ ▐▌▗▄█▄▖▐▙▄▄▖▗▄▄▞▘
 ```

-A Python package for timeseries data processing and modeling using ARIMA and GARCH models.
+A Python package for timeseries data processing and modeling using ARIMA and GARCH models with both univariate and bivariate capabilities.

 ## Architecture and Design Decisions